spencerkinney/HackMIT-2021/README.md

 For this project some of the features that we developed include:
 - Ability for volunteer job posters to login and register for an account
+- Ability for volunteer job posters to create their profile with their associated university and profile picture
 - Volunteer poster dashboard where all useful functionality is located
 - Ability for volunteer seekers to scroll through volunteer postings and contact poster